-Unlike the VAT regime, GST is a destination-based tax.
-It means that it will be paid in the state where the end user or the consumer buys the goods or services.
+Unlike the Value Added Taxation (VAT) laws, the Goods and Service Tax (GST) is a destination-based tax.
+It means that it has to be collected and deposited in the state where the end-user or the consumer buys the goods or services.

-Since India is a federal country, where both central and state governments are empowered to earn revenue by collecting taxes, GST is further sub-divided into few types.
+India is a federal country, where both the Central and State governments are empowered to collect taxes and earn revenue.

 What are the different types of GST?

-GST has been further sub-divided into four taxes –
+GST has been further sub-categorized into four taxes:

-How are these taxes applicable to any transaction?
+How do these taxes apply to any transaction?

-What kind of GST will be applicable on a taxable transaction is determined by whether it is an intrastate or interstate transaction.
+The type of Goods and Services Tax (GST) will be dependent on the taxable transaction and is determined by whether the relevant transaction in question is intrastate or interstate.